 Will you have difficulty paying your assessment fees?
 Some conservatoires will waive fees if you're unable to pay.
-Contact the conservatoires directly to discuss this and provide evidence of hardship.
-This must be agreed before you apply, and you should inform us when you submit your application that you are paying a reduced overall fee.
-Or, if you're applying from London or the East Midlands, Open Door is non-profit organisation that could provide you with guidance and financial support.
+Information about eligibility criteria and how to apply for a fee waiver should be available on the website of your chosen conservatoires.
+Please contact them directly if you need any support with this.
+If you're applying from London or the East Midlands, Open Door is non-profit organisation that could provide you with guidance and financial support.

 How to pay

 Use a credit or debit card to pay your application fee and assessment fees online.
 If you do not have a credit or debit card, you can use someone else's with their permission.
 Secure payment can be made using the following UK and international credit and debit cards only – Visa, Visa Debit, Mastercard, and Electron.
 We do not accept American Express or Diners Club cards.

 If you are unable to use a credit or debit card, you will need to pay via bank transfer.
 Once you have completed all sections of your application and have gone through Review and Submit, you need to agree to the declaration on the 'Payment' screen.
 If you do not have one of the cards we accept, or you plan to pay by bank transfer, please click on the link.
 You'll be given instructions on how to make a bank transfer payment.